projectkerberus/terraform-kerberus-dashboard/README.md

 # Terraform Kerberus Dashboard

-Terraform module which creates deploy the Kerberus Dashboard on your Kubernates cluster.
+Terraform module which deploys the Kerberus Dashboard on your Kubernetes cluster.

+> This module is part of the [Kerberus Platform](https://github.com/projectkerberus/kerberus-platform)

 ## Usage